-6) Temperature and dissolved oxygen profiles - Temperature profiles collected by the volunteer monitors indicate Lake Winnisquam becomes stratified into three distinct thermal layers during the summer months (a warm upper water layer, epilimnion, overlying a layer of rapidly decreasing temperatures, thermocline, and a deep cold-water layer, hypolimnion).
+7) Temperature and dissolved oxygen profiles - Temperature profiles collected by the volunteer monitors indicate Lake Winnisquam became stratified into three distinct thermal layers during the summer months (a warm upper water layer, epilimnion, overlying a layer of rapidly decreasing temperatures, metalimnion, and a deep cold-water layer, hypolimnion).
 The formation of thermal stratification limits the replenishment of oxygen in the deeper waters and under adverse conditions can favor oxygen depletion near the lake-bottom.

-Dissolved oxygen concentrations required for a healthy fishery-Past sampling conducted by the University of New Hampshire Freshwater Biology Group suggests the Lake Winnisquam (nearshore) dissolved oxygen concentrations are generally tolerable for coldwater fish including lake trout and salmon.
+Dissolved oxygen concentrations required for a healthy fishery-Dissolved oxygen concentrations, documented by the Freshwater Biology Group on August 4, 2001, remained high throughout the water column and fell well within the tolerable range for coldwater fish species that include lake trout and salmon.

-would be considered an unproductive "pristine" lake, although short term phosphorus (nutrient) "spikes" suggest localized problems might exist around the lake's periphery.
-A first step towards preserving high water quality in Lake Winnisquam is to take action at the local level and do your part to minimize the number of pollutants (particularly sediment and the nutrient phosphorus) entering the lake.
+Based on the current and historical water quality data, Lake Winnisquam would be considered a clear and relatively unproductive "pristine" New Hampshire Lake.
+However, short term phosphorus "spikes" and short term algal blooms suggest localized water quality problems might exist.
+Furthermore, a general gradient of increasing phosphorus and chlorophyll concentrations from the southernmost to northernmost sampling sites might reflect localized nutrient inputs that are adversely affecting the (localized) water quality.
+A first step towards minimizing water quality deterioration in Lake Winnisquam is to take action at the local level and do your part to minimize the number of pollutants (particularly sediment and the nutrient phosphorus) that enter the lake.
 Whenever possible, maintain riparian buffers (vegetative buffers adjacent to the water body).
-These buffers will biologically "take up" nutrients before they enter the lake and will also provide physical filters which allow materials to settle out before reaching the lake.
+Riparian buffers will biologically "take up" nutrients before they enter the lake and will also provide physical filters which allow materials to settle out before reaching the lake.
 Reduce fertilizer applications.
-Most residents apply far more fertilizers than necessary which can be a costly expense to the homeowner and can also be detrimental to the lake as the same nutrients that make our lawns green will also stimulate plant growth in our lakes.
-Make sure your septic system is well maintained, having it pumped out on a regular basis.
+Most residents apply far more fertilizers than necessary which can be a costly expense to the homeowner and can also be detrimental to the lake since the same nutrients that make our lawns green will also stimulate plant growth in our lakes.
+Make sure your septic system is well maintained and have your septic system pumped out on a regular basis.
 An improperly functioning septic system can contribute "excessive" nutrients into the lake and result in early failure, costing thousands of dollars to repair or replace.
-Future volunteer monitoring efforts should be directed at pinpointing problematic regions around the lake where corrective and educational efforts should be focused.

 It is important to make sure the watershed residents are well-educated on water quality related issues.
 Numerous publications are available through University of New Hampshire Cooperative Extension, the New Hampshire Lakes Association, the New Hampshire Department of Environmental Services as well as several other local, state and federal agencies.
+Refer to the section "Understanding Lake Aging (Eutrophication)" for a brief listing of some of the more useful water quality references available.
 It is imperative that future activities within the Lake Winnisquam watershed are carefully thought out before implementation if water quality degradation is to be minimized.
-Refer to the section "Understanding Lake Aging" for a list of pertinent publications.